Stray Kids & Their Fans Are Growing Up Together

 Advertisement

 Since their debut with JYP Entertainment nearly two years ago, Stray Kids’ discography has weaved a narrative that serves as an allegory for the joys and pains of coming of age.
-They begin as prisoners in the fictional dystopia of “District 9,” but even after making their escape, they must enter a labyrinth to face internal battles as they question their identities and their goals throughout the three-part I Am… and Clé EP series.
+They begin as prisoners in the fictional dystopia of “District 9,” but even after making their escape, they must enter a labyrinth to face internal battles as they question their identities and their goals throughout each three-part I Am… and Clé EP series.

 “In Clé 1: Miroh, we went into the maze really confidently,” Stray Kids’ animated Austrailian-Korean leader Bang Chan tells Refinery29 in our office ahead of their New York City tour stop.
 Even in more serious moments, the 22-year-old rapper and one-third of Stray Kids’ producing unit, 3RACHA, holds a warmth and playfulness in his eyes.
 “And then after that, in Clé: Yellow Wood, we asked ourselves, ‘Was this the right decision?
 Do we have regrets?
 Did we choose the right way?’
 ‘Double Knot’ [off of Clé: Levanter] was where we said, ‘We're going to keep on doing what we're doing.
 We'll just keep going.’
 But then with [our most recent single] ‘Levanter,’ we stress how you can't always just really focus too much on one goal.
 Maybe you might need to take a break to see the other options.”